David-Bieber/Main/README.md

 -> now make your changes

-# add every change to the repos
+# git add .
-git add .
+adds every change to the repos

-# make commit, give short summary of changes/news
+# git commit "changes"
-git commit "changes"
+make commit, give short summary of changes/news

-# now push your commit to the hub
+# git push
-git push
+now push your commit to the hub